Diagnoses like autism, ADHD and dyslexia, to name a few, are examples of neurodiversity. The battle may be harder, but hope is not yet lost.

-Carly Fulgham is the Autism Society Ventura County’s first board president with an autism diagnosis.
+Carly Ott is the Autism Society Ventura County’s first board president with an autism diagnosis.
 She is a founding member of the Autism Society of America’s Public Policy and Advocacy Committee and was appointed this summer to the Autism Society of America’s Panel of People on the Spectrum of Autism Advisors.
 Carly is a technology project lead for national bank and an active volunteer with a local autism organization.
 She is married to a neurotypical man and is an adult on the autism spectrum.
 Carly didn’t get her diagnosis until she was 28 years old and credits that moment with changing her life for the better.

 Readers may also like:

 Nothing about us without us different not less